gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 Parameter Length: 16 bits (unsigned integer)
-: This value holds the length of the parameter, which will be the number of Protection Solution fields (N) times two plus 4 and if N is odd plus 2 bytes of padding.
+: This value holds the length of the parameter, which will be the number of Protection Solution fields (N) times two plus 4 and, if N is odd, plus 2 bytes of padding.

 Protection Solution fields: zero or more 16-bit SCTP Protection Solution Identifers:
 : Each Protection Solution Identifer ({{IANA-Protection-Solution-ID}})